 From its very beginnings, Fire Dept. Coffee has supported service heroes in need through the Fire Dept. Coffee Foundation, a 501(c)(3) charitable organization.

 Ten percent of net proceeds and other charitable gifts are donated via the foundation to provide essential resources and assistance to first responders who have been injured on the job, mentally or physically, or who face other serious health challenges.
-And the company has no plans of slowing down or putting a cap on its biggest give-back initiative: the more money they make, the more they’ll donate.
+And the company has no plans of slowing down or putting a cap on its most significant give-back initiative: the more money they make, the more it'll donate.

-This has been a valuable way for Schneider and Fire Dept. Coffee to stay connected to its firefighting community beyond Rockford.
-For example, in 2015, a Los Angeles County firefighter was paralyzed when a tree fell on him while he was battling a wildfire.
+This has been a valuable way for Schneider and Fire Dept—coffee to stay connected to its firefighting community beyond Rockford.
+For example, in 2015, a Los Angeles County firefighter was paralyzed when a tree fell on him while battling a wildfire.
 In addition to the mental and physical aftermath of the trauma, this firefighter missed being part of his work community.
-It was around 2018 when this man reached out to the Fire Dept. Coffee via Facebook, sharing a video of himself taking some steps as part of his recovery as a way to establish some sense of connection, even with strangers online.
-While he was simply sharing his good news, the Fire Dept. Coffee Foundation, dedicated to encouraging and supporting other fire service works, reached out to his department to arrange financial support for the rest of his recovery.
+It was around 2018 when this man reached out to the Fire Dept. Coffee via Facebook, sharing a video of himself taking some steps as part of his recovery to establish some sense of connection, even with strangers online.
+At the same time, he was sharing his good news, the Fire Dept. Coffee Foundation, dedicated to encouraging and supporting other fire service works, contacted his department to arrange financial support for the rest of his recovery.

 “The last thing we want for someone in that situation is to worry about how they're going to pay their bills or get to their doctor's appointment,” Schneider said.